The Prosperity DiamondDriving Prosperity through the Middle Class

 How Does the Middle Class Drive National Prosperity?

 A strong middle class helps drive national prosperity.
-Work needs to be done to free up the four Pathways to Prosperity, so that the middle class in South Africa can be a source of creativity, innovation, and growth.
+Work needs to be done to free up the four Pathways to Prosperity, so that the middle class can be a source of creativity, innovation, and growth.

 Increasing Market Participation and Job Creation